 Utah's Liquor Laws

-Utah has recently modernized its liquor laws.
+Over the past several years, Utah has made strides to modernize its liquor laws.
 Adults of legal age can order and consume beer, wine, and hard liquor at bars, pubs, restaurants and a variety of other establishments throughout the state.
 In the past, a "private club membership" was required to enter bars.
 That requirement has been eliminated.

 You must be 21 to purchase or consume alcoholic beverages in Utah.
 Alcoholic beverages (wine, liquor, and beer) are available two ways in Utah: by the drink, or packaged by the bottle.